-MRI uses strong magnetic fields and radio waves to produce detailed images of the inside of the body.
+Magnetic resonance imaging, or MRI, uses strong magnetic fields and radio waves to produce detailed images of the inside of the body.
 It doesn't use any radiation.

-An MRI scanner is a large tube that contains powerful magnets.
+A magnetic resonance imaging scanner is a large tube that contains powerful magnets.
 An MRI scan can examine almost any part of the body, including:

 - Brain and spinal cord